Extendability of automorphisms of K3 surfaces

 for each component.
 We look for sextic curve that have these $10$ points as singular points.
 By a straightforward calculation (computer-aided, omitted) we observe that there is only one such sextic curve and its equation is

-Hence $Y^2 = G(P,Q,R)$ is the equation of $X_k$ relative to $\pi_1$.
-By a calculation (omitted) we observe that the points $S_{j,j'}$ resp.~$T_j$ are exactly cusps resp.~nodes, hence their fibers are exactly $l_j \cup l_{j'}$ resp.~$l_j$.
+Hence $Y^2 = G(P,Q,R)$ is the equation of $X_k$ relative to $\pi_1$, at least after extending $k$.
+By a calculation (omitted) we observe that the points $S_{j,j'}$ (resp.\ $T_j$) are exactly the cusps (resp.\ nodes) of the sextic, hence their fibers are exactly $l_j \cup l_{j'}$ (resp.\ $l_j$).
 It remains to check there are no other singular points on this sextic.
 First we see that such singular point is necessarily $\bF_9$ ($= k$)-rational since, if not, the fibers give classes of $\NS(X_{\overline k})$ that are not $\Gal(\overline \bF_9/\bF_9)$-invariant, which is absurd because $\NS(X_{\overline k})$ is generated by lines defined over $\bF_9$.
 So we only need to check $\bF_9$-rational points on $X_k$, and as there are only $91$ $\bF_9$-rational points in $\bP^2$, this can be done in a finite amount of calculation (omitted). \end{proof}

 \begin{bibdiv} \begin{biblist} \bibselect{myrefs} \end{biblist} \end{bibdiv}